Adults-friendly, riverside paddy rooms, the original Ubud design hotel.

 Editorial · #9 on the Top 20 Hotels in Bali 2026 list

-Alila Ubud's case for the Bali stay is the Kerry Hill architectural significance combined with the entry-level rate.
-The 1996 property at Payangan was designed by Kerry Hill, one of the most architecturally significant Bali hotels of the past three decades.
+Alila Ubud's case for the Bali stay is its design pedigree and river-gorge setting.
+The 1996 property at Payangan was designed by Kerry Hill Architects and remains one of the most assured pieces of hotel architecture on the island.